 Business and Management Studies

 Develop your supervision, business and management skills.
-Business and Management Studies programs are designed so that you can transition into or out of post-secondary education as your professional and family commitments and educational needs change.
-This is thanks to our open admissions policy, laddered curriculum with a progressive credential structure, commitment to active prior learning assessment and recognition (PLAR) and generous transfer credit help bring education to you.
+Our Business and Management Studies programs are designed so that you can transition into or out of post-secondary education as your professional and family commitments and educational needs change.
+Our open admissions policy, progressive credential structure, commitment to active prior learning assessment and recognition (PLAR) and generous transfer credit help bring education to you.

 Fit Life Around School